ufs-community/ufs-weather-model/README.md

 # ufs-weather-model

-This is the UFS weather model source code
+This repository contains the UFS Weather Model source code.

 # Where to find information

-Start at the [wiki](https://github.com/ufs-community/ufs-weather-model/wiki) which has quick start instructions.

 The [WM User's Guide](https://ufs-weather-model.readthedocs.org/) is hosted on ReadTheDocs.
+The [WM wiki](https://github.com/ufs-community/ufs-weather-model/wiki) also has instructions for getting started.

 # What files are what